LukeGrahamLandry/franca/devlog.md

 that's enough to self compile on amd. hurrah!

-and reproducibility works with cross compiling which is amazing. still not everything works on amd64: lox, mandelbrot, and the gui programs.
+and reproducibility works with cross compiling which is amazing. still not everything works on amd64: lox, mandelbrot, and the gui programs. incidentally, those are all programs that use floats heavily.

+- float bitcast encoding mistake. in the table we use (.F, .M) vs (.M, .F) to tell the directions apart, but the movd:movq always takes the float arg on the same side so one of the directions needs a swap before actually being encoded. that fixed lox+mandelbrot.
+- did register shuffling for 2-adddress fdiv which gets farm_game to compile.

-## (Dec 25)
+## amd64 bug fix extravaganza (Dec 25)

 - yikes, unpleasent memory safety thing.
 Alias.slot is a pointer to another tmp's alias field.